gwu-cs-os/gwu_os_editors/emacs/README.md

 However, it also maintains the ability to use the mouse, and has menus, thus is easier to use as you learn the system.
 If you find that you're getting the hang of using emacs without the mouse, then `emacs -nw` makes it play well with `tmux`.

-## Basic Editing
+## Basic Editing and Command Inputs

 Emacs is a little strange at first.
 Instead of what you probably find typical (save: `cntl-s`, undo: `cntl-z`, and open: `cntl-o`), emacs uses `cntl-x-f` (hold "control", and press "x", then "f" then release "control") to open a file, for example.
 `cntl-x` is the key sequence saying "I'm going to give you a command", and the next keypress is the command.

+There are two prinary ways to enter a command in emacs: via the `cntl` sequence or via a `meta` sequence.
+The `ctrl` sequence is hitting the control button, holding itdown, and completing the command, like below in `cntl-x-f`.
+A meta sequence can be entered in two ways.
+First by hitting `esc` and then the character, like `meta-x` is literally `esc` and then `x`, or by using the `alt` (or `option` on mac) holding it down while stricking the next character.
+Y

-Some important commands (many of which you can instead access through the menus):
+### Some important commands (many of which you can instead access through the menus):

 - `cntl-x-f` - open a file
+  - `tab` afterwards to see completions on your current working directory
 - `cntl-x-s` - save the current file ("buffer" in emacs)
 - `cntl-x-b` - list the open files
 - `cntl-x-3` - split the screen horizontally
 - `cntl-x-2` - split the screen vertically
 - `cntl-x-1` - remove another pane

-Some variants on the keystroke exist:
+### Some variants on the keystroke exist:

 - `cntl-x b` (you stop pressing "control" before hitting "b") - switch to another open file (buffer)
+  - `tab` afterwards to see current open buffers
 - `cntl-x o` - switch to another split file
+- `cntl-g` - cancel/quit, use repeatadly to exit out of a state, like when the mark is set
+- `meta-x` - type a command that doesn't have a shortcut
+  - `tab` afterwards to see extra open buffers

 To move around the buffer: